 My role is to always lead the dance, not follow.

-I’m happy to say that drugs, alcohol, and many harmful behaviors are no longer part of my journey but, I still find myself with new challenges like sugar, work, time, and things in my environment.
-I like to say that my addictions used to be felonies and, thanks to recovery, they’re now misdemeanors.
-Today I’m grateful that my personal journey with addiction has led me to a place where I can now see it when it shows up and use the tools I learned in recovery to address it.
+I’m happy to say that drugs, alcohol, and many harmful behaviors are no longer part of my journey but, I still find myself with new challenges like sugar, work, time, and especially co-dependence.
+Despite the intense fear I feel every day for my children’s safety, I’m grateful that my personal journey with addiction has led me to a place where I can now see it for what it is and use the recovery tools available to me.

 My hope is that this message might be heard by parents who are suffering without the benefit of their own recovery.
 It’s so important to recognize that the pain you are feeling is your own and you have the power to alleviate it by seeking help.